Flight-Free-UK/flight_free_uk_website/source/posts/destination-south-of-france.html.markdown

 ![](/images/uploads/eve-hart.jpg "Eve Hart and family in Avignon")

-**Steve Masters, Newbury to Hendaye (Pyrenees)**

-A friend and I had decided to take on a cycling challenge: *Raid Pyrenean,* a 450-mile ride across the mountains from the Atlantic coast to the Mediterranean.
-The challenge is to do it in less than 100 hours.

-There were a variety of options for getting to the start line in Hendaye and as I needed a holiday (and I would need to take my bike with me) I figured cycling down would be a nice way to do it.

-From Newbury (West Berkshire) I cycled to Portsmouth to get the ferry to Cherbourg, which was the most cost-effective way of crossing the Channel.
-Over the next ten days I cycled south through France, between 45 and 97 miles per day, camping several times but also staying in B&Bs and with friends.

-After walking, cycling is the purest form of travel.
-I do a lot of thinking on the bike, and it is also at times meditative.
-Riding a touring bike is about finding a steady, modest pace.
-The landscape across France is extremely varied, from the rolling hills of Normandy to the flat western coastline in the Vendée region, and the vineyards around Bordeaux which give way to the vast forests north of the Gascogne.
-No other form of transport combines the speed and intimacy of the landscape like cycling.

-In Hendaye I rented an apartment for a week to rest before the mountain challenge.
-After finishing on the Mediterranean coast (459 miles completed in 86 hours!)
-I was dropped off in mid France and spent a week in a rented house with some friends.
-From there I took the train to Paris, another to Caen, then cycled to the overnight ferry back to the UK.

 **Deborah Tomkins, Bristol to Nice**

 I was attending a conference at the A Rocha centre of Les Courmettes, about a half hour bus ride from Nice, up in the mountains.